Who is this program for?

 - Other PPU social activities (Luncheons)

-The call for applications is open from September 18 to November 2, 2020 and students are selected on a competitive basis.
+Students are selected on a competitive basis.
 Candidates are first pre-selected by the host laboratories and their applications are then presented to a selection committee.

 Candidates selected by the selection committee are then interviewed.
 Selected students start in the following October.